Kinvesco/Kinvesco/README.md

 - 👋 Hi, I’m @Kinvesco
-- 👀 I’m interested in ...software Engineering
+- 👀 I’m interested in software Engineering Technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on new technologies
 - 📫 You can reach me on +2348032914903